Okkervil River: Don't Fall in Love with Everyone You See and Down the River of Golden Dreams

 The band met recording engineer and producer Brian Beattie at their SXSW showcase on March 18, 2000, and soon agreed to make a record together.
 They spent much of the rest of that year working on Don't Fall in Love with Everyone You See.
 Warren moved to Berkeley, California in December and was replaced on drums by Mark Pedini.

 By the time of that year's SXSW festival, Okkervil River had received interest in their new record from the Bloomington, Indiana-based record label Jagjaguwar.
 The record was released on Jagjaguwar on January 22, 2002.

-One year later the band traveled to San Francisco and reunited with Warren to record their third album at Tiny Telephone with engineer Scott Solter at the console.
+One year later the band traveled to San Francisco and reunited with Warren to record their third album at Tiny Telephone Studios with engineer Scott Solter at the console.
 Jagjaguwar released Down the River of Golden Dreams on September 2, 2003.

 In 2003, Pedini left the band to pursue his graphic design work, leaving Okkervil River without a drummer for that year's SXSW.
 They invited Travis Nelsen, fresh off a tour filling in on drums for sister labelmates Secretly Canadian's Swearing at Motorists, to perform with them.
 He soon became the band's full-time drummer.
 The next year, during a long bout of touring, the band added keyboardist and lap-steel player Howard Draper as a fifth member.